cocos2d/bindings-generator/README.md

 # The templates

 The generator is using [Cheetah templates](http://www.cheetahtemplate.org/) to create a more flexible generator.
-The way it is being though, is that for every target environment, you should provide with a way to generate the same C/C++ functionality.
+The way it was thought, is that for every target environment, you should provide with a way to generate the same C/C++ functionality.
 Every template has access to the proper meta information for the code or generator (function, classes, etc.)